Boost your libido with aphrodisiac foods

 natural stimulant

-Ginkgo is one of the oldest trees.
+Ginkgo is among the oldest trees

 6. Clove